 Customers gain their first impression of a company from its branding, meaning employers want to see evidence that you can represent their company with exceptional designs that their customers will love.

-Graphic designers predominantly deal with visual designs; but they must consider the ‘tone of voice’ the text depicts.
-Tone of voice largely influences a company’s branding by dictating how it communicates with its intended audience.
+Graphic designers predominantly deal with visual designs, but they must consider the ‘tone of voice’ the text depicts.
+The tone of voice largely influences a company’s branding by dictating how it communicates with its intended audience.
 Designers must ensure the tone of voice is consistent throughout, aligned with the brand, and effectively communicates the company’s message to the target audience.

 8. Design For Print